jh86/polyglot-xunit-file/README.md

 ```

 # Credits
-This reporter is based on [xunit-file](https://github.com/peerigon/xunit-file) which in-turn based on
+This reporter is based on [spec-xunit-file](https://github.com/cybo42/spec-xunit-file) which in-turn based on
+[xunit-file](https://github.com/peerigon/xunit-file) which in-turn based on
 the original [xunit reporter](https://github.com/visionmedia/mocha/blob/master/lib/reporters/xunit.js) from mocha only writing the result in an xml file.